rob-derosa/CustomVisionHack/guide/backend_guide.md

    1. You will be asked to add some tags to the images you are uploading - enter at least 2 tags
    1. Click the __Upload files__ button and verify your model was tagged properly by checking the boxes of those specific tags and validating the image count
    <br/><img src="resources/portal_cv_add_tags.png" width="75%" />
-   1. Repeat this process to until you have at least 4 total models with at least 2 tags each
+   1. Repeat this process to until you have at least 4 total models with at least 2 tags each - the classifier gets smarter as you add more models
 1. Once you have at least 4 models, click the __Train Iteration__ button at the top
 1. This will train your first iteration of the classifier (iterations are versioned and each project can have a default iteration)
 <br/><img src="resources/portal_cv_train_iteration.png" width="75%" />